fred0r/h5ai_manti-X/README.md

 [![license][license-img]][github] [![web][web-img]][web] [![github][github-img]][github]

-A modern HTTP web server index for Apache httpd, lighttpd, and nginx.
+A HTTP web server index for Apache httpd, lighttpd, and nginx.

 **This is a fork of [lrsjng's h5ai](https://github.com/lrsjng/h5ai), which appears to be no longer maintained.**